jlevente/MiamiOSM-buildings/README.md

 # Miami-Dade County Large Building Import

+**The project is currently in the planning stage.
+Nothing is permanent yet.**

 Software tools and technical description of the Miami-Dade County Large Building Import process.

 More info on the [Wiki](http://wiki.openstreetmap.org/wiki/Miami-Dade_County_Large_Building_Import).

+The documentation is a mess.
+Well, it's not really a documentation yet but a collections of notes and ideas during the planning stage.
+Don't worry.
+It'll be nice and clean once we're done.

 ## Prerequisites